boxcast/boxcast-sdk-tvos/README.md

 });
 ```

-The SDK also exposes vendor libraries (Bluebird Promise polyfill, fetch polyfill) for your use as needed
+The SDK also exposes vendor libraries (Bluebird Promise polyfill, fetch polyfill) for your use as needed.
 ```
 import { vendor } from 'boxcast-sdk-tvos';
 const { Promise, fetch } = vendor;
 ```

+## Known Limitations

+* This SDK is for viewing and querying of broadcasts on accounts that do not protect their content with geoblocking, passwords, pay-per-view ticketing, host restrictions or other authentication means.
+The BoxCast API will reject requests for such content, so you should be prepared to handle errors using the `.catch((err) => { ... })` method of the data promises.

 ## Changelog